Aximilius/Endersteel/README.md

 [Curseforge](https://www.curseforge.com/minecraft/mc-mods/endersteel)

 # Instructions
-Download the "endersteel-1.19.4-1.0.0.0.jar" file and add it to your mods folder
+Download the "endersteel-1.19.4-1.0.1.0.jar" file and add it to your mods folder

 Endersteel Deposits can be found throughout the end in extremely rare veins of 1-3 deposits.
 Endersteel Deposits will drop 1 raw endersteel, which you can combine with a netherite block in a smithing table to get a Galvanized Endersteel Ingot.
 Use this in a smithing table to upgrade your netherite armor, weapons, and tools into even stronger variants.

 # Changelog
+v1.0.1.0
+- Galvanized Endersteel Blocks can now be used as a beacon base

 v1.0.0.0
 - Added Galvanized Endersteel Armor
 - Added Endersteel Nugget